בְּרֵאשִׁית

 כח

-And ELOHIM said, “See, I give to/for you all vegetation that scatters its seed upon the face of the earth, and all the trees that scatter its seed to you to be for food.
+And ELOHIM, He said, "Behold, I have given you all vegetation that yields seed which is upon the face of all the land, and all trees whose fruit yields seed; to you it shall be for food.

 29